nksaraf/magiql/README.md

 * React Suspense Support (must be enabled with React Concurrent Mode)
 * Dedicated Devtools

-_Note: You don't need a Relay-compliant server to get all these features in `magiql`.
-It will work with any GraphQL server._
+**Note: You don't need a Relay-compliant server to get all these features in `magiql`.
+It will work with any GraphQL server.
+It also doesn't require you to commit to React Concurrent Mode which the new `relay` hooks require.**

 There is an example for this: [https://magiql.vercel.app](https://magiql.vercel.app).
 You can see the [components](/components) and [pages](/pages) folder for example code.